 I-C.4.I.
 Non-Point Classes.
 The following nonpoint classes (listed below from 1-9) may also be offered during the State 4-H Horse Show.
 Exhibitors are required to have qualified at a qualifying show in a division to compete in any of the non-point classes (#1-4, #9).
-Adaptive Riding Division (#6), Dressage Division classes (#7), Academy Division (#8), Costume and Cloverbud Classes are the only classes that an exhibitor may show in without previously qualifying at a qualifying show.
+Adaptive Riding Division (#6), Dressage Division classes (#7), Costume, and Cloverbud Classes are the only classes that an exhibitor may show in without previously qualifying at a qualifying show.
 Grand and Reserve Champion prizes are awarded for Adaptive, Dressage, and the Combined Training divisions, however these points do not count in any other divisions, nor for Southern Regional qualifications.
 In order to compete at the state show in a Combined Test, all exhibitors must have completed a course of 8 fences at a qualifying show.
 Exhibitors should refer to this manual, annually, for class descriptions, rules and guidelines, and a list of current classes that are offered.

 - (1) English Division-Saddle Seat-Trotting (Horses and Ponies)

 - a.
 Saddle-type Halter (Mares and Geldings)

 - (2) Non-Trotting Division (Horses and Ponies)

 - a.
 Non-Trotting Mares In-Hand

 - b.
 Non-Trotting Geldings In-Hand

 - (3) Hunter Division (Horses and Ponies)

 - a.
 Hunter-Type Mares In-Hand

 - b.
 Hunter-Type Geldings In-Hand

 - c.
-Restricted Working Hunter Over Fences (Junior and Senior)
+Hunt Seat Equitation Medal Class (Refer to item IIIC4i1 in this manual for class eligibility.)

 - d.
-Restricted Hunt Seat Equitation Over Fences (Junior and Senior)

-- e.
-Hunt Seat Equitation Medal Class (Refer to item IIIC4i1 in this manual for class eligibility.)
+Cross Rail Working Hunter Over Fences

 - (4) Western Division (Horses and Ponies)

 - a.
 Stock-Type Halter Mares

 - b.
 Stock-Type Halter Geldings

 - c.
 Horsemanship Medal Class (Refer to item IIID4i in this manual for class eligibility.)

-- d.
+d.
 Western Pleasure- Jr Horse, Sr Horse

-- (5) Cloverbud Division
+(5) Cloverbud Division

 - a.
 Cloverbud Western Showmanship

 - b.
 Cloverbud English Showmanship

 - c.
 Cloverbud English Equitation

 - d.
 Cloverbud Horsemanship

 - e.
 Cloverbud English Pleasure

 - f.
 Cloverbud Western Pleasure

 - g.
 Cloverbud Dressage

 - h.
 Cloverbud Barrels

 - i.
 Cloverbud Trail

-- i.
+- j.
 Cloverbud Costume